 You will then issue the stock certificates to each shareholder that bought into the corporation.
 You may also have to file a "notice of stock transaction" if your state's laws require it.

 If you plan on your corporation entering into a business that requires a license or a permit, be sure to get those soon.
-For example, you will probably have to obtain a business license before opening for business.
 In addition, you will most likely need a tax registration certificate for both federal and state taxes.
 Keep in mind other licenses and permits as well, such as an employer ID from the IRS, a seller's permit, a liquor license (if needed), a zoning permit, etc.

 Need Help Incorporating?
 An Attorney Can Help Your New Business Succeed

 Corporations are the most complex business legal structures to form and typically require some degree of professional legal assistance.
 A lawyer can help verify that you have chosen the right business structure for your purposes and ensure that it is properly established.
 Contact a local business organizations attorney today and give your business the best possible chance for success.